-Some types of permit applications have specific requirements that need to be allowed for when preparing your application.
+Some permit applications have specific requirements that need to be allowed for when preparing your application.

 Guidance about planning permit applications and contact details for planning in the Victorian Alpine Resorts.